petrvanblokland/DesignDesignSpace/DDS-reviews.md

 ~~~
 box = content.newIntroduction()
 ~~~
-# Around 200 students have joined one or more of the workshops and studies since we started in 2017.
+# Over 250 students have joined one or more of the workshops and studies since we started in 2017.
 Read some of their testimonials.

 ~~~
 section = content.newSection()